ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 # Adding functionality
 In the next step we need to think about which actions we want the CLI to perform.
-A good practice is to work with verbs like get, post, describe,… For our example we want the CLI to say hello, so I’m going to construct it as follows.
+A good practice is to work with verbs like get, post, describe,...
+For our example we want the CLI to say hello, so I’m going to construct it as follows.
 ```bash
 $ hello-cli say hello
 ```